tyermercado/POSCapstone/README.md

 ## 👥 User Roles

-### 🔐 Shared Login
+### 🔐 Shared Login View

-All users access the system through the same login form.
-Access is determined by credentials.
+Both roles log in using the **same login form**, but credentials determine the dashboard and features shown.

+---

 ## 🛠️ Features